 The lease agreement should very clearly spell out who is responsible for maintenance and repairs.
 In most commercial lease agreements, the landlord is responsible for maintaining the building’s common areas, the roof, structural elements, and building systems servicing more than one tenant.

 But, you might be surprised to learn that many commercial leases are written with the tenant bearing responsibility for HVAC maintenance and servicing.
 This is especially true if it’s a single tenant building lease.
 A small detail that, if missed or not budgeted for, can become a significant challenge for a business owner says, Jack Woodcock.

 The commercial space you lease should be delivered in compliance with all laws and with all building systems in good working order and repair.
 The commercial lease should clearly delineate the work being done by each party to prepare the space for occupancy and any deadlines for completing such work.

 Imagine signing a commercial lease and not being able to open your door for business when planned because your landlord didn’t properly wire that all-important tech closet.

-Another important factor says, Jack Woodcock, will there be a tenant improvement allowance and how does the payout work?
+Another important factor, says Jack Woodcock, is tenant improvement allowance, and how the payout works.

-We highly recommend a prospective tenant document the condition of the commercial unit at move in and move out.
+We highly recommend that a prospective tenant documents the condition of the commercial unit at move in and move out.
 A written account can help you defend against wrongful damage charges says, Jack Woodcock.

-While landlords are not required to do a move out walk-through, negotiate one into the lease agreement.
+While landlords are not required to do a move-out walk-through, one can, and should, be negotiated into the lease agreement.
 This gives you a clearer understanding of potential lease-end costs.